Days Creek, Oregon

 Days Creek is an unincorporated community and census-designated place in Douglas County, Oregon, United States.
 At the 2010 census it had a population of 272.

 The community was named after the local creek, which in turn was named for Patrick and George Day, who settled near its mouth in 1851.
 The post office was established in 1878 as "Day's Creek", but the name was changed to "Days Creek" c.
 1890.

+The Days Creek Charter School holds classes for K-12.

 Geography

 The community of Days Creek is located on Oregon Route 227, at the confluence of Days Creek and the South Umpqua River.
 It is in southern Douglas County, 7 mi east (upriver) of Canyonville.

 According to the U.S. Census Bureau, the Days Creek CDP has an area of 6.1 sqkm, all of it land.